 The intelligent web

 However, the web 3.0 denomination appeared for the first time in 2006.
-The term was introduced by John Markoff of the New York Times, and refers to a supposed third generation of Internet-based services that collectively comprise what might be called ‘the intelligent Web.’
+The term was introduced by John Markoff of the New York Times and referred to a supposed third generation of Internet-based services that collectively comprise what might be called ‘the intelligent Web.’

-Generally, web 3.0 is thought to have the next 5 characteristics:
+Generally, web 3.0 is thought to have the following 5 characteristics:

-- Semantic Web – Web 3.0 goes beyond focusing on keywords and numeric values, so that it understands content like photo, video, or audio, and more complex associations between products, locations, and certain behaviors.
+- Semantic Web – Web 3.0 goes beyond focusing on keywords and numeric values so that it understands content like photo, video, or audio and more complex associations between products, locations, and specific behaviors.

 - Artificial Intelligence – Artificial intelligence software is able to decrypt natural language and understand intention.
 It can also recognize real from fake and provide more reliable data.